ga-adi-macaron/Course-Materials/markdown/expectations.md

 - **Challenge Each Other**:
   - Some *friendly* competition can help encourage achievement.
-Be creative and encourage each other to go above an beyond the requirements for each assignment.
+Be creative and encourage each other to go above and beyond the requirements for each assignment.
   - When helping a classmate, don't always give them the answer right away.
 Try to point them in the right direction and let them have that "ah ha" moment when the figure it out for themselves.